Header Banner

 "DIY Burlap Planter Cover: Hide a Nursery Pot Without Repotting" cover image

 This technique works best on pots with straight or gently tapered sides, roughly 4 to 12 inches in diameter.
 Very wide shallow bowls and tall narrow cylinders are harder to wrap cleanly.
-For those shapes, a cachepot is the better call.
+For those shapes, a cachepot is usually the better call.

 • Scissors or pinking shears

-• Jute twine and one wide rubber band
+• One wide rubber band

-Step 1: Choose the right burlap before you buy anything
+Step 1: Choose untreated jute burlap

-2a.
 Measure generously

 Lay the burlap flat and stand the pot in the center.
 You need enough fabric to wrap fully around the pot with a 2- to 3-inch overlap, plus 3 to 4 inches of extra height beyond the pot's rim.
 That overhang folds, gathers, or rolls into a cuff at the top, and it also gives you something to grip when lifting the inner pot out for watering.

-Live to Plant recommends cutting larger than you think you need.
+Cut larger than you think you need.
 Trimming excess takes seconds; a short cut wastes the piece.

-2b.
 Cut the fabric

 Scissors work fine.
 Pinking shears, the zigzag-edged variety, slow fraying along cut edges and leave a cleaner finish.
 If the pot will sit somewhere prominent, that extra minute is worth it.

-2d.
 Wrap the pot

-2e.
 Secure and finish

 Slip a wide rubber band over the gathered fabric to hold everything temporarily while you work.
-Tie jute twine over the rubber band: one clean wrap and a simple knot is enough.
+Tie jute twine over the rubber band; one clean wrap and a simple knot is enough.
 A bow gives a softer look if that suits the setting.
-The twine should be snug enough to hold the sleeve in place but not so tight it compresses the gathers, which makes removing the inner pot harder.

 Styling options: